 4. Victoria University of Wellington

-The university is notable for its vibrant student life on campus and overseas.
-With over 150 clubs and societies found at Victoria University, engineering students will always have something to take part in outside of class hours.
+The university is also notable for its vibrant student life.
+With more than 140 clubs on campus, engineering students have many opportunities to get involved outside of class hours.

-Wellington, the capital city of New Zealand, is an ideal place for students to live and learn.
-With a population of only a little over 400,000 people, the city is compact and easy to navigate, with an array of interesting sights to see.
-These include the Wellington Zoo, the Museum of New Zealand Te Papa Tongarewa, and the Wellington Botanical Gardens.
+Wellington, the capital city of New Zealand, is a compact and lively place for students to live and learn.
+Wellington City had an estimated population of about 210,800 at 30 June 2025, while the wider Wellington Region is larger.
+Students can also enjoy well-known attractions such as Wellington Zoo, the Museum of New Zealand Te Papa Tongarewa, and Wellington Botanic Garden.

 5. University of Waikato